 As a buyer, you should be able to sell your Tesla down the road for cash back in your pocket, thus lowering your total cost of ownership.

 In large part to these facts, buying a Tesla is currently a more sound investment compared to a traditional gas guzzler.

 Whether it’s better to buy a Tesla than lease however, is still a question of money, daily usage, and model variety.
 Given that the monthly payments are relatively similar to a lease albeit for double the term, you are actually paying towards ownership, gaining equity.

 Still not sure?
 Tesla actually offers a financing calculator on its website to help guide you toward whether a Tesla lease or cash payments work best for you.

 What Is the new Tesla leasing experience?

 In 2021, Tesla announced improvements toward a new leasing experience for customers.
 More details are sure to emerge, but Tesla leasees can now use their Tesla account to manage everything from payments, to early termination, and even purchasing their Tesla at the end of a lease.

 Keep an eye out

-Prospective and current Tesla leasees should check Tesla’s support page regularly to stay in the know about the leasing experience in 2021, as well as any other policy changes.
+Prospective and current Tesla leasees should check Tesla’s support page regularly to stay in the know about the current leasing experience, as well as any other policy changes.